Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: A Scheme for a Universal Fault-Tolerant Gate Set

 \subsection{Logical Qubits and Transversal Gates}

-We begin with a code that is locally equivalent to a stack of three 3D surface codes \cite{Webster}, labelled codes one, two and three.
+We begin with a code that is locally equivalent to a stack of three 3D surface codes \cite{Webster}, labelled one, two and three.
 Three logical qubits can be encoded in five defects in this code, as illustrated in Fig.~\ref{UniDefects}.
 Specifically, this setup consists of four toroidal defects arranged with a fifth toroidal defect threaded through the hole of each other defect.
-Appropriately choosing boundaries of these defects to be rough and smooth with respect to the three surface codes allows for three logical qubits to be encoded, with logical Pauli operators as illustrated in Fig.~\ref{Q1a}, Fig.~\ref{Q2b} and Fig.~\ref{Q3}..
+Appropriately choosing boundaries of these defects to be rough and smooth with respect to the three surface codes allows for three logical qubits to be encoded, with logical Pauli operators as illustrated in Fig.~\ref{Fig15}.
 Further details of these defects are provided in Appendix \ref{Appendix2}.

+This setup inherits locality-preserving logical operators (in fact, transversal ones) from the underlying three dimensional surface codes.
+Along with logical Pauli operators, it is known that such codes (with boundaries) admit transversal $\overline{CZ}$ and $\overline{CCZ}$ logical operators \cite{KubicaUnfold,Vasmer}.
+This ensures that the stabiliser group of the code is preserved by such operators in our setup (noting that altered stabilisers at the defects in our setup correspond to stabilisers on code boundaries).
+Thus, we can leverage such transversal operators of the underlying code into transversal operators in our setup.

-These logical qubits admit transversal $\overline{CZ}_{ij}$ operators , implemented by applying $\text{CZ}_{ij}$ transversally across the support of $\bar{X}_k$ (for $\{i,j,k\}=\{1,2,3\}$).
-Transversally applying $\text{CCZ}_{123}$ across the whole defect setup implements the logical operator $\overline{CCZ}_{123}$.
-We note that these transversal operators are all analogous to the transversal operators implementable across three 3D surface codes with boundaries used for encoding instead of defects.
+Specifically, these logical qubits admit transversal $\overline{\text{CZ}}_{ij}$ operators, implemented by applying $\text{CZ}_{ij}$ transversally across the support of $\bar{X}_k$ (for $\{i,j,k\}=\{1,2,3\}$).
+Transversally applying $\text{CCZ}_{123}$ across the whole defect setup implements the logical operator $\overline{\text{CCZ}}_{123}$.
+We note that these transversal operators are all analogous to the transversal operators implementable across three-dimensional surface codes with boundaries used for encoding instead of defects.